datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 ~~~
 {: .bash}

-While the index is created, you will see output something like this:
+While the index is created, you will see output that looks something like this:

 ~~~
 [bwa_index] Pack FASTA...
 0.04 sec